llm-operator/docs/docs/source/hosted_control_plane.rst

    Work-in-progress.
 This is subject to change, and we might limit the usage based on the number of API calls or the number of GPU nodes.

-CloudNatix provides a hosted control plane of LLM Operator.
-End users can use the full functionality of LLM Operator just by registering their worker GPU clusters to this hosted control plane.
+CloudNatix provides a hosted control plane of LLMariner.
+End users can use the full functionality of LLMariner just by registering their worker GPU clusters to this hosted control plane.

 Step 1.
 Create a CloudNatix account